azazazo/azazazo.github.io/content/posts/lattice-2.md

 *This is part 2 of a series about LLL.
 You can read part 1 [here](https://blog.azazo.me/posts/lattice-1/).*

 # introduction
 Last time, we discussed what lattices are, and looked at an algorithm to solve lattice reduction problems.
 As a refresher, lattices are linear combinations of vectors with integer coefficients, and lattice reduction algorithms take in a basis for a lattice and returns another basis with hopefully shorter basis vectors.
+LLL is a very common lattice reduction algorithm that gives us a bound on what the length of the shortest vector in the basis it returns is.